-The Mull Rally is back after a three-year hiatus, celebrating 50 years since the first rally took place on the island.
-The UK’s only closed-road rally takes place on the weekend of 11th – 13th October, with 150 cars racing around single track roads, which although very scenic and dramatic are very demanding of driving skills.
+The Mull Rally is back, celebrating the 50th running of the rally on the island.
+The UK’s only closed-road rally takes place on 13-16 October 2022, with 152 cars racing around single track roads, which although very scenic and dramatic are very demanding of driving skills.

 Mull Rally spectating essentials